VirgilSecurity/virgil-sdk-pfs-x/README.md

 let virgil = VSSVirgilApi(token: "[YOUR_ACCESS_TOKEN_HERE]")
 ```

-Virgil .NET/C# PFS SDK is suitable only for Client Side.
-If you need .NET/C# SDK for Server Side, take a look at this [repository](https://github.com/VirgilSecurity/virgil-sdk-x/tree/v4).
+Virgil SWIFT PFS SDK is suitable only for Client Side.
+If you need SWIFT SDK for Server Side, take a look at this [repository](https://github.com/VirgilSecurity/virgil-sdk-x/tree/v4).

 In Virgil every user has a **Private Key** and represented with a **Virgil Card (Identity Card)**.